Access to Commonwealth land for mineral exploration and mining activities

 It is not possible to give a precise time-frame for decision making, because each application is different and may raise unique issues for consideration.
 Applicants are encouraged to keep in contact with Finance to monitor progress of their application.

-How an application for mining is considered
+How an application for mining on Commonwealth land is considered

-However, once Finance has completed its assessment of an application, the application, together with Finance’s recommendation, is submitted to the Governor-General for decision.
+However, once Finance has completed its assessment of an application, the application, together with Finance’s recommendations, is submitted to the Governor-General for decision.
 The Governor-General then decides whether to authorise the grant of a lease or licence to the applicant to mine for minerals on the land.